Welcome to Ray of Hope

 Ray Of Hope Church is the church

-by us, for us, and made by You.
+by YOU, for YOU, and made by You.

 We opened our Chapel on June 1,